bitcoin-sv/merchantapi-reference/README.md

 These services are only available to the administrator.
 Authentication is performed through the Api-Key HTTP header.
 The value provided must match the one stored in the configuration variable `RestAdminAPIKey`.

+Note: Any `/api/v1/` REST call will return 5xx if the database is down.

 ### Managing Policy Quotes